Aligning Global Teams Through Agile Program Management: A Case Study – Agile Transformation

 SAFe Exam and Get Certified

 The only thing left is to take the exam.
-If you’re like me, it’s probably been a while since you last took an exam.
+Chances are, it’s probably been a while since you last took an exam.

-Here are some of my favorite test-taking tips to help dust off the cobwebs.
+Here are some test-taking tips to help dust off the cobwebs.

 Don’t wait until the last minute